When inspiration hits, do you jump on it and act immediately?

 Our inspiration was this cabinet Sherryl found at an antique mall.
-The booth owner graciously told us the color was Benjamin Moore #2038-30 Aruba Blue.
+The booth owner shared with us that the color was Benjamin Moore Aruba Blue.

 So, after some serious contemplation (I gave it at least 24 hours) and searching through my paint fan decks I chose to go with Sherwin Williams Nifty Turquoise as my color.

 I have to admit after the first coat of paint was on, I was having a bit of painter’s remorse.(Who knew turquoise could be so bright andintense?)
 But…knowing I was going to glaze the door kept my spirits up and me persevering!

-(We used a baby gate to keep our escape-artist dogs in the house while the paint dried.)
+The baby gate was used to keep the dogs inside the house as the paint dried.

-I have done quite a bit of glazing, but after several failed attempts to achieve the right results I decided to ask the pros.
+I have done quite a bit of glazing, but after several failed attempts to achieve the right results for the door I decided to ask the pros.
 I headed over to a local, family owned paint store.
-(Munger Paint andWallpaper – if anyone is in the OKC area.)
+(Munger Paint andWallpaper – if anyone is in the OKC area these guys are great.)
 After listening to my dilemma, the employee suggested these products to create the glaze.
 I mixed the Modern Masters Extender with the Benjamin Moore paint in a 4 to 1 ratio.
 4 parts extender to 1 part paint.

 *The Modern Masters Extender has since been discontinued.
 The best substitute I have found is Benjamin Moore’s Latex Glaze Extender, product #40800.
 This product functions the same as the Modern Masters and you should be able to find it at your local Benjamin Moore dealer.
 Munger Paint and Wallpaper if you’re in the Oklahoma City area.

 I brushed the glaze on in small areas and then wiped it off to get the look I wanted.
-Sorry, but I was so intent on this process, I forgot to take pictures!
+Sorry, but I was so intent on this process, I didn’t get pictures!

-Ok, so here’s a very important tip!
 When I have left tape on a piece for a few days, even good painter’s tape, I use an exacto knife or blade to cut the tape away from the paint.
 This keeps the paint from “tearing” away if it hasn’t cured completely.
 It is better to be safe than sorry!
-(Look how green the turquoise looks in this picture and how blue it looks in the ones below!)
-Flash vs no flash!

 Here’s an up close view of the glazing.